An icon of a calendar.

 However, bonds can play a useful role in building a diversified portfolio.
 What’s more, there has been a significant increase in the universe of bonds with sustainable characteristics and several funds on the Big Exchange focus on this area.
 Read on to find out more.

 Bonds are issued by a company or a government to raise capital.
-A bond is a loan to a company or government for a specified time (typically 1-10 years) in exchange for regular interest payments (the coupon).
+A bond is in essence a loan made by the holder to a company or government for a specified time (typically 1-10 years) in exchange for regular interest payments (the coupon).
 When the bond reaches maturity, the bond issuer pays back the initial sum invested but, until then, the bond can be bought or sold.

 The price of a bond will rise and fall depending on many factors such as company or industry news, interest rate sensitivity and inflation.
-Its yield (which is the coupon divided by price, expressed as a %) moves inversely to price, meaning that when yields rise, prices fall and vice versa.
-So, even though the coupon is fixed at the time of issue, the yield on a bond can fluctuate over its life.
+Its income (or running) yield is the annual coupon divided by the current price of the bond, expressed as a %).
+This yield moves inversely to price, meaning that when yields rise, prices fall and vice versa.
+However, it doesn’t include any profit or loss that may arise if the bond is held to maturity.

-Historically, bonds have been less volatile than equities (the extent to which they move up and down), and the two asset classes do not always move in the same direction.
+Historically, bonds have been less volatile (the extent to which they move up and down) than equities, and the two asset classes do not always move in the same direction.
 However, this is not guaranteed and has been challenged in recent years.

 An investor with a low appetite for risk may opt for higher exposure to bonds than an adventurous investor who would likely tilt their portfolio more towards equities.
 Bonds are considered to sit between cash and equities on the risk spectrum; they can fall in value as explained above whereas cash involves no risk to your capital (other than the rare occurrence of bank failures).